nazy67/managing_terraform_state_file/README.md

 ```
 No changes.
 Infrastructure is up-to-date.

-This means that Terraform did not detect any differences between your
-configuration and real physical resources that exist.
-As a result, no
-actions need to be performed.
+This means that Terraform did not detect any differences between your configuration and real physical resources that exist.
+As a result, no actions need to be performed.
 ```

-The next command is ```terraform state rm```:
+The next command is `terraform state rm` it works the same way as the other terraform state subcommands, which are refering to the objects (resources) in the state file.

 ```
-terraform state rm aws_instance.test_instance
+terraform state rm aws_instance.second_ec2
 ```
-It works the same way as the other commands which were refering to the objects (resources) in the state file.
-When you run ```terraform state rm aws_instance.test_instance``` it will get deleted from the state file and terraform has no idea that the first instance was ever created, is not physically destroyed from AWS.
+ When you run `terraform state rm aws_instance.test_instance` it will get deleted from the state file and terraform has no idea that the first instance was ever created, is not physically destroyed from AWS.
 But if we run ```terraform plan``` it will say that new instance will get created as it is shown in our configurations (template).
-So that instance which teffaform is not aware of will be still up and running, always run command ```terraform plan``` to make sure what you are doing by running that command.
+So that instance which teffaform is not aware of will be still up and running, always run command `terraform plan` to make sure what you are doing by running that command.
 There are various use cases for removing items from a Terraform state file.
 The most common is refactoring a configuration to no longer manage that resource (perhaps moving it to another Terraform configuration/state).

-The next command is terraform move, what is does is moves one resource to another:
+The next command is `terraform state move`, what is does is moves one resource to another:
 ```
 terraform state mv aws_instance.test_instance_2 aws_instance.move_to_me
 ```